Corionis/ELS/artifacts/document/home.md

  * Optionally generates a Mismatches text file of the detailed differences between the publisher and subscriber.
  * Stand-alone and client/server modes of operation are supported.
  * An interactive terminal is available for both publisher and subscriber.
- * Standard SFTP may interactively connect to ELS when in listener mode.
+ * Standard SFTP such as [Filezilla](https://filezilla-project.org/) may interactively connect to ELS when in listener mode.
  * May be scheduled using operating system tools, e.g. Windows Task Scheduler or Linux cron.
  * Nothing is added, no overhead.
  * Runs on Windows, Linux and Mac.